inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

       its('repositories') { should_not include 'inssecure_image' }
     end

-or if you want to query specific images:
+or if you want to query specific `image`:

     describe podman.images.where(id: "c7db653c4397e6a4d1e468bb7c6400c022c62623bdb87c173d54bac7995b6d8f") do
       it { should exist }